Flossenbürg concentration camp: Establishment

 The order for the construction of eight barracks at Flossenbürg went through on 31 March, SS guards arrived in April, and on 3 May 1938, a transport of 100 prisoners arrived from Dachau, establishing the camp.
 More prisoners arrived from Dachau on 9 and 16 May; Himmler visited the camp on 16 May with Pohl, indicating that the SS considered it an important project.
 The SS attempted to segregate prisoners incarcerated for criminal offences at Flossenbürg because forced labor in the quarries was considered a particularly harsh punishment.
 Most of the prisoners at Flossenbürg were classified as criminal, with some "asocial" and a few homosexual prisoners; the criminals quickly took over the prisoner functionary positions.

 The new prisoners had to construct the camp themselves, beginning with the barbed wire fence; this was initially the main use of forced labor.
 While performing this heavy and dangerous work, the prisoners lived in makeshift structures.
 Simultaneously, hundreds of prisoners had to work in the quarries.
 The camp's population had increased to 1,500 following arrivals from Dachau, Sachsenhausen, and Buchenwald.
-In January 1939, the first commandant, Jakob Weiseborn, unexpectedly died.
+In January 1939, the first commandant, Jakob Weiseborn, unexpectedly died, having committed suicide over a matter concerning his time at Buchenwald.
 He was replaced by a former SS officer at Dachau, Karl Künstler, who presided over an era in which the camp became an economically productive center for granite quarrying, and increasingly deadly for its prisoners.
 With the first barracks complete, in 1939 work began on an internal jail, guard towers, a washing facility, and a sewer system.
 In April 1939, the economic productivity of the camp led to Pohl ordering the camp to be expanded to fit 3,000 prisoners.
 To build additional barracks, terraces had to be cut into the hillsides, an arduous task that led to many injuries.

 Fifty-five prisoners died before the outbreak of World War II in September 1939.
 During mid-1939, Nazi authorities planned to invade Poland.
 It was decided to stage false flag attacks in order to justify a German declaration of war.
 Several prisoners from Flossenbürg and other concentration camps were secretly transferred to a Gestapo prison in Breslau, poisoned, and dressed in Polish uniforms.
 On 31 August 1939, the bodies were dumped at a border post in Hochlinden where they were shot and hacked; photographs were taken as "proof" of a Polish attack on Germany.